conda-forge/r-uroot-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Seasonal unit roots and seasonal stability tests.
 P-values based on response surface regressions are available for both tests.
 P-values based on bootstrap are available for seasonal unit root tests.
-A parallel implementation of the bootstrap method requires a CUDA capable GPU  with compute capability >= 3.0, otherwise a debugging version fully coded in R is used.